clubdeck/clubdeck.github.io/index.md

 |---|
 | Filter users (by name or bio) | CTRL + s |

-# How to feed external audio into Clubdeck
+# How to feed external audio into Clubhouse

 Feeding external audio into Clubhouse with Clubdeck is very easy, and possibilities are endless.